adivardhan1000/key-value-db/README.md

 ### For this implementation, we will be using redis cloud.
 This makes it usable across Linux and Windows.
 This can be implemented locally on a Linux system
 Note: Redis is not supported by windows 10.
 To run on windows, you need to install Linux subsystem for windows and run it from there.

+### Note: Not Production Ready:

+    Logging will need to be removed from all try/catch blocks

 Assumption:

     COMPACT works for only variables intialized in the session.
 Any already existing data/variables won't be used.